gohugoio/hugo/content/content-management/organization.md

 Let's put all this information together:

-> **\_index.md files used in List pages, Terms pages or the Homepage are NOT rendered as single pages or with Single Content templates.**
+* `_index.md` file are used in List pages, terms pages or the homepage and are NOT rendered as single pages or with [single page templates][singles].

 > **All pages, including List pages, can have front matter and front matter can have markdown content - meaning \_index.md files are the way to _provide_ front matter and content to the respective List/Terms/Homepage.**